fennifith/fennifith.github.io/_posts/2019-12-15-Federated-Social-Networks.md

   - blog
 ---

-The Fediverse is best explained as an interconnected web of services that communicate with each other with a shared protocol.
+<span class="text__attention">The Fediverse</span> is best explained as an
+interconnected web of services that communicate with each other with a shared protocol.
 Imagine that you had an account on one social website from which you could send, receive, and reply to posts from people that use different websites with a different interface and behavior.
-This is a vague explanation of how federation works that skips over a lot of the technical details, but think of replying to a blog post from your Instagram account, or seeing your friends Instagram posts in your Twitter feed.
+This is a vague explanation of how federation works that skips over a lot of the technical details, but think of replying to a blog post from your Instagram account, or seeing your friends' Facebook posts in your Twitter feed.

 This interoperability of common actions such as "likes", "replies", and "follows" is what unifies the majority of federated social networks; nobody